 learning, design, and human-computer interaction.

-Since 2019, I have been publishing opinion articles about education policy and technology on Época, the second largest magazine in Brazil.
+Since 2019, I have been publishing opinion articles about education politics, policy and technology on Época, the second largest magazine in Brazil.
 If you speak Portuguese, don't miss them.